DeNetPRO/Node/guides/configuring.md

     - Enter any license number from the **Available licenses** list
     ![](../assets/choose-license.png)
    > ⚠️ **Important**: Do not choose the same license number when running multiple node instances.
 This is not prohibited, but it can lead to undefined behavior

+   > 💡 **Tip**: If you want to run multiple licenses on the same computer at the same time, you can conveniently do this using the Node Manager desktop application with a graphical interface.
+[Download now](../readme.md#desktop-node-manager-builds)

 4. **Enter IP Address**: Press enter to use the default one (0.0.0.0)
     - If you'd like to set up the [public IP](./public-ip.md), enter it in the following format: xxx.xxx.xxx.xxx
     ![](../assets/default-ip.png)